Trudeau Praises Benefits Of Sharing Intelligence With U.S., Allies

 Justin Trudeau: Sharing Intelligence With Allies Keeps 'All Of Our Citizens Safe'

-BRUSSELS — Canada will continue as usual when it comes to sharing intelligence with allies, Prime Minister Justin Trudeau says, even as U.S. President Donald Trump is being accused of playing fast and loose with sensitive secrets.
+BRUSSELS — Canada's deeply entrenched role in the fight against global extremism is more focused these days on intelligence-gathering — and sharing — than on putting more boots on the ground in the Middle East, Justin Trudeau suggested Thursday.

-"The track record has shown that collaboration and co-operation between allies, friends and partners has saved lives and keeps all of our citizens safe," Trudeau said Thursday in Brussels, where he is attending a meeting of the North Atlantic Treaty Organization.
+"The track record has shown that collaboration and co-operation between allies, friends and partners has saved lives and keeps all of our citizens safe," Trudeau said at the outset of a day-long NATO meeting in Brussels.

 "We are going to continue to collaborate and to work together to ensure we're doing everything we can to keep citizens and our communities safe."